 Sage Mathematical Software System

-mathematical software system.
+SageMath is an open-source mathematical software system.

 Almost all areas of mathematics are represented in Sage, at various levels of sophistication.
 This includes symbolic calculus, 2D and 3D graphics, polynomials, graph theory, group theory, abstract algebra, combinatorics, cryptography, elliptic curves and modular forms, numerical mathematics, linear algebra and matrix calculations (over various rings), support for parallel computing, and a powerful coercion framework to “mix” elements from different sets for calculations.
-Sage’s features also expand into neighboring fields like Statistics and Physics.
+Sage’s features also expand into neighbouring fields like Statistics and Physics.